 Learn something new every day

 With thin construction and light materials, lithium-sulfur batteries tend to weigh less than other, similar batteries.
-Not only is the lowered weight a bonus, but lithium-sulfur batteries provide more power per weight than many competitors.
-In devices like cell phones, for which light weight is a key selling point, the use of lithium-sulfur batteries could be a big improvement.
-Although lithium-sulfur batteries are still relatively new, they seem to have a lot of advantages over other types of rechargeable batteries.
+Not only is the lowered weight a bonus, but the batteries provide more power per weight than many competitors.
+In devices like cell phones, for which light weight is a key selling point, the use of these batteries could be a big improvement.
+Although the batteries are still relatively new, they seem to have a lot of advantages over other types of rechargeable batteries.
 While it remains to be seen if they will live up to their expectations, it is a good bet that lithium-sulfur batteries will be one of the next big things in rechargeable battery technology.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!